 Artist Julia Holden used current Lyttelton residents as models for the portraits – first creating the costumes, hats, wigs and (on occasion) clay, for the hair, before painting directly over everything with house paint, then photographing the results.
-You can listen to Julia talking to RNZ’s Jesse Mulligan about the project here.
+Listen to Julia talking to RNZ’s Jesse Mulligan about the project.

 The finished photo portraits are then hung in various locations around Lyttelton, which relate to either the subject or the sitter.
 The port town’s museum was destroyed in the 2011 Christchurch earthquakes and the project, which is called Lyttelton Redux, aims to help the museum maintain visibility in the community while it operates without a physical building or exhibition space.

 A map and audio walking tour of all the portrait locations are available until the end of March 2017 via a free app.

 By downloading the app you can listen to the sound recordings and view each of the portraits, making the exhibition accessible to everyone, even if you can’t make it to Lyttelton.

 As well as archival audio relating to the historical figure (courtesy of Ngā Taonga Sound & Vision) all of the modern-day sitters also contributed recordings, including members of Lyttelton’s well-known music community.